 Where to stay in Siem Reap?

 Siem Reap has accommodation for all budgets and all types of travellers from singles to families.
-You will find Siem Reap accommodation very affordable.
-The average price for a 3-star hotel in Siem Reap is 34 USD, while a 4-star hotel average at 52 USD and the average luxury price for a 5-star hotel in Siem Reap is 112 USD.
-Jaya House River Park, Shintani Saya Residence, and Viroth’s Hotel all received great reviews from families travelling in Siem Reap
+You will find Siem Reap accommodation very affordable for any traveller.
+The average price for a 3-star hotel in Siem Reap is 34 USD, while a 4-star hotel average is 52 USD and the average luxury price for a 5-star hotel in Siem Reap is 112 USD.
+Jaya House River Park, Shintani Saya Residence, and Viroth’s Hotel all received great reviews from families travelling in Siem Reap with kids.

 - Luxury Accommodation – Located in the centre of Siem Reap close to the markets and restaurants is the 104-room Park Hyatt Siem Reap hotel.
 Rooms from $170USD a night will have you relaxing in one of the 2 pools onsite or getting a massage at the day spa